What a nothing movie.

 This was by far the most unremarkable, forgettable adaptation of A Christmas Carol I’ve seen yet.
 Every chance it could’ve taken to do something original or interesting it didn’t.
-It was competently made and performed but I have to beg the question: why?
+I mean, it was technically competent but… why?

 4 slow growing congenital tumours out of 10